Retloldin/spiderfoot/README.md

 [SURBL](http://www.surbl.org/)|Check if a netblock, IP address or domain is in the SURBL blacklist.|Free API [Talos Intelligence](https://talosintelligence.com/)|Check if a netblock or IP address is malicious according to TalosIntelligence.|Free API
-[TextMagic](https://www.textmagic.com/)|Obtain phone number type from TextMagic API|Tiered API [Threat Jammer](https://threatjammer.com)|Check if an IP address is malicious according to ThreatJammer.com|Tiered API [ThreatCrowd](https://www.threatcrowd.org)|Obtain information from ThreatCrowd about identified IP addresses, domains and e-mail addresses.|Free API
+[TextMagic](https://www.textmagic.com/)|Obtain phone number type from TextMagic API|Tiered API [ThreatCrowd](https://www.threatcrowd.org)|Obtain information from ThreatCrowd about identified IP addresses, domains and e-mail addresses.|Free API
 [ThreatFox](https://threatfox.abuse.ch)|Check if an IP address is malicious according to ThreatFox.|Free API [ThreatMiner](https://www.threatminer.org/)|Obtain information from ThreatMiner's database for passive DNS and threat intelligence.|Free API